jamasoftware-ps/Community-Reports/Review Center Reports/Review Comments & Signatures/README.md

   <li>*Note for export to .pdf or .doc- this template is not configured to have a ToC, ToF, or ToT</li>
   </ul>
   <li>Report File Name: Upload the velocity file</li>
-  <li>Description: <i>Enter a review id, e.g. REV-38 to get the latest version signatures and all comments for the review.
-To get signatures and comments up to and including a specific revision, enter the review id and enter the version number, e.g V2.</i></li>
+  <li>Description: <i>Enter a review id, e.g. REV-38 to get all comments for the review.
+To get comments up to and including a specific revision, enter the REV-id and the version, e.g V2.
+Revision Item descriptions can be included via the provided Include Descriptions parameter.</i></li>
   <li>Organization: select</li>
   <li>Criteria: see below criteria to configure</li>
   <li>Save</li>